-- To understand modern schools of thought linking human rights to human development - To compare the strengths and weaknesses of different approaches to the regulation of development - To be able to evaluate complex fact patterns and policy programs from the perspective of human development. - To demonstrate their knowledge by presenting complex information to an audience - To integrate legal knowledge and skills in a wider interdisciplinary conceptual framework - To recognize the basic tasks involved in measuring human rights, to understand the normative choices that need to be made in this enteprise and to be able to compare the pros and cons of different measures.
+- To understand the theoretical background underlying the linkage between human rights and development - To critically understand the history of the notion of development, as it has changed from the NIEO program into the modern SDG paradigm. - To be able to evaluate complex fact patterns or policy programs from the perspective of human development. - To demonstrate their knowledge by presenting complex information to an audience. - To understand the tradeoffs that go into different empirical measures of human rights achievement and to analyze and evaluate the strenghts and weaknesses of different proposals for indicators. - To integrate existing legal knowledge and skills in a wider interdisciplinary conceptual framework.